 - Evidence-based items or services that have in effect a rating of A or B in the recommendations of the United States Preventive Services Task Force; and - Evidence-informed items or services provided in the comprehensive guidelines supported by the Health Resources and Services Administration.

-Unless specified above, not covered under this Preventive Care benefit are charges incurred for:
+Unless specified above, not covered under this benefit are:

-Services which are covered to any extent under any other part of this Plan.
+- Charges incurred for services which are covered to any extent under any other part of this Plan. - Services and supplies furnished by an out-of-network provider.